cderienzo/PUBG-Tournaments/README.md

 ## Usage

-Open project with Unity, and with `PUBGTournaments` scene in place, either run in-site or select Build and Run for creating a .exe file.
+Open project with Unity, and with `PUBGTournaments` scene in place, either run in-site or Build for creating a .exe file.

 ## Plugins